History of Samuel L. Jackson in Timeline

 November 4, 2005: Hawaii International Film Festival Achievement in Acting Award

-On November 4, 2005, Samuel L. Jackson was presented with the Hawaii International Film Festival Achievement in Acting Award.
+On November 4, 2005, Samuel L. Jackson received the Hawaii International Film Festival Achievement in Acting Award, recognizing his contributions to film.

-On January 30, 2006, Samuel L. Jackson was honored with a hand and footprint ceremony at Grauman's Chinese Theatre, becoming the seventh African American and 191st actor to be recognized in this manner.
+On January 30, 2006, Samuel L. Jackson was honored with a hand and footprint ceremony at Grauman's Chinese Theatre, marking him as the seventh African American and 191st actor to be recognized in this manner.

 November 2006: Voice of God for The Bible Experience